wyshi/wyshi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome!
 I am an assistant professor at Northeastern University, jointly appointed by ECE and Khoury CS.
-I graduated with my PhD in Computer Science at [Columbia University](https://www.cs.columbia.edu/), advised by Prof. [Zhou Yu](http://www.cs.columbia.edu/~zhouyu/).
-I spent one year as a Postdoc at Stanford NLP, working with [Diyi Yang](http://www.diyiyang.com/).
-Previously, I completed my master's degree in Statistics from the [University of California, Berkeley](https://statistics.berkeley.edu/) and my B.S. in Mathematics from [Renmin University of China](https://www.ruc.edu.cn/en).
+I work on Natural Language Processing and specifically **persuasive dialogues**.
+I graduated with my PhD in Computer Science at Columbia University, advised by Prof. [Zhou Yu](http://www.cs.columbia.edu/~zhouyu/).
+I spent one year as a Postdoc at Stanford NLP, working with Prof. [Diyi Yang](http://www.diyiyang.com/).
+Previously, I completed my master's degree in Statistics from the University of California, Berkeley and my B.S. in Mathematics from Renmin University of China.
 I have worked in the SF bay area as a full-time data scientist on customer service chatbots for two years before starting my PhD.

 <!-- <span style="color:blue">**I am joining Northeastern University as a tenure-track assistant professor in Fall 2024.
 If you are interested in working with me, <u>make sure</u> to fill out [this form (PhD/intern)](https://forms.gle/WNUv7y8ds4dXoVkH8) or [this form (Postdoc)](https://forms.gle/AwWxjcEsCD9LdswFA) and send me an email :)**</span> -->